Ice Age: The Meltdown: Production

 After the release of Ice Age in March 2002, executive producer Chris Meledandri commented on the potential Ice Age sequel: "The success of Ice Age is something that gives us additional momentum.
 It's too early to say, but it's certainly something we'll explore."
 By June 2002, Blue Sky Studios was already working on the sequel.
 In 2003, Lori Forte, the producer of the first film, signed a multi-year deal with Fox Feature Films to develop and produce animated films, including a potential Ice Age sequel.
 During an interview with Denis Leary in July 2003, he said that he had expressed hope to reprise his role as Diego in the sequel: "I think there's a story – the people at Fox are working on one right now.
 I think they're talking about going back into the studios something around late Fall."
 In that same year, 2006 was reported as the planned release year, and by August 2004, its final release date, March 31, 2006, had been set.

 Initially developed under the working title of Ice Age 2, it was renamed by June 2005 to Ice Age 2: The Meltdown, but for the film's final release in March 2006, the creators decided to remove the number 2, calling it Ice Age: The Meltdown.
 However, in the United Kingdom, Ireland, Mexico, and Australia, its title is promoted as Ice Age 2: The Meltdown.
 Also, most of the sponsors of the film had the 2 in their packaging after the name change (they however did edit the 2 out of their TV ads).

-Carlos Saldanha, the director of the film, strove to make the characters eyes appear alive and not mechanical.
+Carlos Saldanha, the director of the film, strove to make the characters' eyes appear alive and not mechanical.
 “You want the facial expressions to work.
 I wanted it to be so that if you looked into their eyes, you would know what they were thinking.” in his own words.
 The characters, despite being from the last movie, were remodeled for the sequel.

 Soundtrack

 The score is by John Powell; the soundtrack also features the song "Food Glorious Food" from the musical and film Oliver!.
 Powell composed brand new music for the film that replaced the theme songs from the previous film.
 Aram Khachaturian's Adagio from Spartacus is featured during Scrat's Heavenly vision.
-The track was released as a record, titled Ice Age: The Meltdown on March 28, 2006 by Varèse Sarabande Records.
+The track was released as a record, titled Ice Age: The Meltdown on March 28, 2006, by Varèse Sarabande Records.
+For the Flemish version of the film, the song The Other Side by X!NK is featured.
+The UK version has Real Love by Lee Ryan.
+The Japanese version has "ICE AGE ~Hyougaki no Kodomo-tachi~" by Kaori Kishitani.

 Release

 Ice Age: The Meltdown had its world premiere on March 19, 2006, at the Mann's Grauman Chinese Theater in Los Angeles, California.
-The film was re-released in 3D on October 13, 2014 in China only.
+The film was re-released in 3D on October 13, 2014, in China only.